 - You might even need to sell all your combs

 Surprised?
 I will explain the reasons.
+That must convince you why you must remain calm when angry.
 In the meantime, imagine this:

 You are driving home after a terrible day at work.
 Not only are you mentally exhausted but you also are not in the right state of mind.
 As you approach the traffic signal, you notice it turning orange.
 You have enough time to pass by, but all of a sudden, out of nowhere, someone cuts you off.